Liz Fong-Jones: Resignation (2019)

 Fong-Jones voluntarily resigned from Google in early January 2019, saying she wanted to create a "more just world rather than exacerbating inequalities".
 She said she left a job where her compensation totaled about $800,000 in a year, and a half million in unvested restricted stock.

-In her resignation, she offered that she would reconsider if the company conceded to the previous demand that Google place an employee on its board.
+In her resignation, she offered to reconsider if the company conceded to the previous demand that Google place an employee on its board.
 Fong-Jones alleges that Google's Human Resources department tried to push her out prior to the end of her notice period, 1 February 2019, and filed a retaliation claim.
 Google's investigation determined that her allegations were unfounded.
 She later accepted a stock grant from Google close to around $100,000 to leave early, which she later donated to other organizing workers.

 She told Business Insider, "If I didn’t care about Google I probably would have silently quit many, many months or years ago."
 Fong-Jones said that if she had stayed at Google and continued her activism she would've burned out, but applauded her colleagues who pressed on without her.

 Following her departure, she shared responses to her resignation from the application Blind which were mainly derogatory comments, including transphobic and racist comments about her identity.
 Comments made on Blind are anonymous, but the comments Fong-Jones shared were in the Google section, which requires a Google email address to be authenticated.
 She said that it was "scary" to know that they were written by some of her coworkers.

 In an essay she published on Medium in February 2019, she said, "I have grave concerns about how strategic decisions are made at Google today, and who is missing a seat at the bargaining table."